Bull Durham Smoking Tobacco: Blackwell Company and Bull Durham sold

-Around the time when Blackwell left the company. competition with the up-and-coming Duke firm headed by James “Buck” Duke arose.
-Carr, however, stuck with the company and under his leadership “successfully developed mass production, excelled in creative advertising, and established world wide sales.”
+Around the time when Blackwell left the company.
+Competition with the up-and-coming Duke firm headed by James “Buck” Duke arose.
+Carr, however, stuck with the company and, under his leadership, “successfully developed mass production, excelled in creative advertising, and established world-wide sales.”
 In 1898 Carr sold the majority of shares in the Blackwell Company and the rights to the “Bull Durham” brand to the Union Tobacco Company for 2,500,000 dollars, a price considered relatively cheap for the globally renowned brand Union acquired.

 American acquires Bull Durham

-Union Tobacco Company attempted to compete with the newly huge American Tobacco Company, a company formed out of the Duke firm, but found little success, and only a short while later were bought out by the American Tobacco Company.
-American then contained control of many of the most popular brands of tobacco and continued to develop the new advertising campaigns that are associated with Bull Durham Smoking Tobacco.
+Union Tobacco Company attempted to compete with the formed huge American Tobacco Company, a company formed out of the Duke firm, but found little success, and only a short while later was bought out by the American Tobacco Company.
+American then retained control of many of the most popular brands of tobacco and continued to develop the new advertising campaigns that are associated with Bull Durham Smoking Tobacco.

-Advertising the “Bull Durham Brand”
+Advertising the Bull Durham brand

 Bull Durham advertising represents the most expansive, revolutionary advertising campaign of its time.
 The Blackwell Company spent more money to advertise Bull Durham than any other company on any product.
 Large advertising campaigns at the time were considered to be extremely risky and fruitless in meriting more sales.
-Bull Durham ads proved this theory wrong, however, as the various campaigns became some of the most successful of the time and paved the way to modern day advertising.
+Bull Durham ads proved this theory wrong, however, as the various campaigns became some of the most successful of the time and paved the way for modern-day advertising.